The best gaming monitors in 2024

 Budget: Fantastic affordable options exist

 Gaming monitors might scare you when they soar above $1,000, but only a select few will have any reason to spend that much money.
-You can absolutely pay less for something high quality.
+You can pay less for something high quality.
 If you're looking for a solid budget monitor, you can get a great ultra-wide at 2K resolution for less than $300, and plenty of trusted brands sell products at this price.

-If you want great affordable options, check out our best cheap gaming monitor deals, best gaming deals, and best computer monitor deals pages to score a good gaming monitor for a low price.
+If you want great, affordable options, check out our best cheap gaming monitor deals, best gaming deals, and best computer monitor deals pages to score a good gaming monitor for a low price.

 How we test the best gaming monitors

-Self-described art critic and unabashedly pretentious, Momo finds joy in impassioned ramblings about her closeness to video games.
+Self-described art critic and unabashedly pretentious, Claire finds joy in impassioned ramblings about her closeness to video games.
 She has a bachelor’s degree in Journalism & Media Studies from Brooklyn College and five years of experience in entertainment journalism.
-Momo is a stalwart defender of the importance found in subjectivity and spends most days overwhelmed with excitement for the past, present and future of gaming.
+Claire is a stalwart defender of the importance found in subjectivity and spends most days overwhelmed with excitement for the past, present and future of gaming.
 When she isn't writing or playing Dark Souls, she can be found eating chicken fettuccine alfredo and watching anime.